Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Formalisms

 First, in this Subsection, we use $G=c=1$, where $G$ is the universal gravitational constant, while $c$ denotes the speed of light.
 Also, we emphasize that, unlike most modified theories of gravity, which are formulated starting from an action principle, Rastall gravity is instead based on a modification of the divergence of the EMT.
 In GR, it is widely known that the divergence of EMT $T^{\mu\nu}$ reads

 which ensures the EMT conservation.
 However, Rastall~\cite{Rastall1972} proposed a modification to the divergence of the EMT, given by

 where $\lambda$ denotes the Rastall free parameter and $\mathcal{R}$ is the Ricci scalar.
+As a consequence of Eq.~(\ref{rastalllaw}), the EMT is no longer conservative.
 It is evident that in the limit $\lambda = 0$, Rastall gravity is reduced to GR.
-Thus, $\lambda$ presents the deviation of Rastall gravity from GR.
+Thus, $\lambda$ represents the deviation of Rastall gravity from GR.

 With Eq.~(\ref{rastalllaw}) in our hands, we can obtain the Rastall field equation, which writes~\cite{Pattersons2025a}